cmauri75/saga/README.md

   * It uses a publisher that sends via flow messages to price providers (multiple implementation of PriceProviderService)
     * NB: in real scenario an exagonal architecture with port/gates should be a good solution for uniformation )
   * Than data is collected into an aggregator that gives info to serivce and returns to user
-* NB: DTOs are collected in "common" module this is a questionable approach because it creates coupling between services, but for optimization purposes it's a good idea, optimal for tutorial cases.
+* NB: DTOs are collected in "common" module this is a questionable approach because it creates coupling between services Check http://www.vinsguru.com/microservices-architecture-how-to-share-dto-data-transfer-objects/ for a deep
 * Comunications with service is provided by [NATS](https://nats.io/about/) technology, using jnat library
+* After completed best price is stored to Store Service via GRPC call

 Steps:
 1. implements dto in common, Item DTO and objects for request and response